davidhuk/david-harris-mp2/README.md

 #### Frequent User Goals
 - As a frequent visitor I want to be able to see if I can beat my all-time high time score of the game over the course of my multiple visits to the website to enjoy the game.
-- As a frequent visitor I want to see if I can notice an improvement to my pattern matching skills because I have been training by playing the game many times.
+- As a frequent visitor I want to see if I can notice an improvement to my pattern matching skills because I have been training my memory abilities by playing the game many times.

 ### Design

 #### Colour Scheme
 - I will be using bold and bright colours to have the content of the website be visually appealing for a younger audience.
 I have done some research into games aimed at younger children and they all use various colour schemes but always have bright and bold colours.
-- The theme of the game will be cartoon based animals.
-I have done some research into younger children’s books and a lot of books involve cartoon animals.
-I would like to continue this theme as the target audience of younger children would already been accustomed and have an established appreciation of this theme.
+- The theme of the game was going to be cartoon based animals.
+I had done some research into younger children’s books and a lot of books involve cartoon animals.
+Due to time constraints with the project deadline, I decided to swap to a basic colour matching theme to achieve a minimum viable product build.

 #### Typography
 - The font that I have chosen is for this website is “Gloria Hallelujah” via “Google Fonts”.
 I have chosen this font to appeal to the younger children.
 I like that this is a non-business, non-serious font.
 I find that it is a relaxed font and leads itself well to a younger audience.